 What are the risks of taking vitamin E?

 The risks and benefits of taking vitamin E are still unclear.
-Long-term use (over 10 years) of vitamin E has been linked to an increase in stroke.
+Research has linked the use of vitamin E to an increase in hemorrhagic stroke.

 In addition, an analysis of clinical trials found patients who took either synthetic vitamin E or natural vitamin E in doses of 400 IU per day -- or higher -- had an increased risk of dying from all causes, which seems to increase even more at higher doses.
 Cardiovascular studies also suggest that patients with diabetes or cardiovascular disease who take natural vitamin E at 400 IU per day have an increased risk of heart failure and heart failure-related hospitalization.